 GeneCards Summary for HP Gene

 HP (Haptoglobin) is a Protein Coding gene.
-Diseases associated with HP include anhaptoglobinemia and mastitis.
-Among its related pathways are amb2 Integrin signaling and Binding and Uptake of Ligands by Scavenger Receptors.
-GO annotations related to this gene include antioxidant activity and hemoglobin binding.
+Diseases associated with HP include Anhaptoglobinemia and Plasmodium Falciparum Malaria.
+Among its related pathways are Binding and Uptake of Ligands by Scavenger Receptors and amb2 Integrin signaling.
+GO annotations related to this gene include serine-type endopeptidase activity and hemoglobin binding.
 An important paralog of this gene is PROC.

 UniProtKB/Swiss-Prot for HP Gene